Audi is a leading German automobile manufacturer with headquarters in Ingolstadt, Germany.

 In addition, TTTech supports customers with consulting and support services.

-Ubiquitous Corporation derived the company name from the concepts of “ubiquitous computing” and a “ubiquitous network".
+Ubiquitous AI Corporation derived the company name from the concepts of “ubiquitous computing” and a “ubiquitous network".
 Optimized for embedded systems, Ubiquitous products provide compact, light, and high-speed network solutions.
 Their target is to combine software with appropriate hardware and propose well-honed system solutions that maximize the performance of semiconductors.

 Vector Informatik is a producer of software tools and components for networking in electronic systems.
 This know-how is conveyed in the form of products or as a comprehensive consultation package with system and software engineering.
 Worldwide customers in the automotive, heavy-duty vehicle, transport and control engineering fields rely on solutions and products from the autonomous and independently-owned Vector Group.